JSheldon3488/Ultimate_TicTacToe_Bots/README.md

     <img src="/ultimate_TTT.gif" width="360" height="360">
 </p>

+## Game Rules
+* Goal: Win 3 local boards to create a Tic-Tac-Toe (3 in a row) on the global board.
+* Each small 3 × 3 tic-tac-toe board is referred to as a local board, and the larger 3 × 3 board is referred to as the global board.
+* The game randomly selects who goes first.
+* When a player makes a move on the local board, the opposing player is "sent" to the corresponding local board on the global board.
+  * Example: If "X" moves in the middle cell on an active local board, player "O" will be sent to the middle local board on the global board.
+* If a player is sent to a local board that is already finished then all unfinished baords will become active and playable.
+* Also when a player wins a local board all unfinished boards will become active for the next player.

+## Program Code Structure

+## Ruberic Highlights

 ## Dependencies for Running Locally
 * cmake >= 3.7
   * All OSes: [click here for installation instructions](https://cmake.org/install/)